figmatools/figma2css-app/README.md

 ```
 /home/mmc/my-project/css/figma-generated-css.css
 ```

+The name of the elements that you want to transform need to be a css class or a id, e.g in your figma file .button or #button, we're planing to change that in the future, maybe do a transformation of the name to match the css class that you want, but for now, this is how is working.

+you can see an example file here https://www.figma.com/file/SGzkSxkP3pnZQrh9pzn6mf/FigmaTools?node-id=0%3A1

+any question just hit me up @____Marcell

+# Watch mode

 if you're running watch mode everytime that the figma file change this file will be changed too :smile:

 Click load Data to load the treeview with all the figma elements